w3f/polkadot-wiki/docs/learn-treasury.md

 In order for Bob to be paid his tip, some account must call the `close_tip` extrinsic at the end of the closing period for the tip.
 This extrinsic may be called by anyone.

+## Bounties Spending

+There are practical limits to Council Members curation capabilities when it comes to treasury proposals: Council members likely do not have the expertise to make a proper assessment of the activities described in all proposals.
+Even if individual Councillors have that expertise, it is highly unlikely that a majority of members are capable in such diverse topics.

+Bounties Spending proposals aim to delegate the curation activity of spending proposals to an expert called a Curator.
+Curators can be defined as addresses with agency over a portion of the treasury with the goal of fixing a bug, vulnerability, develop a strategy or monitoring a set of tasks related to a specific topic: all for the benefit of the Polkadot ecosystem.

+A proposer can submit a bounty proposal for the Council to pass, with a curator to be defined after whose background and expertise is such that they are capable of determining when the task is complete.
+Curators are selected by the Council after the bounty proposal passes, and need to add an upfront payment to take the position.
+This deposit can be used to punish them if they act maliciously.
+But if they are successful in their task of getting someone to complete the bounty work, they will receive their deposit back and part of the bounty reward.

+When submitting the value of the bounty, the proposer includes a reward for curators willing to invest their time and expertise in the task: this amount is included in the total value of the bounty.
+In this sense, the curator's fee can be defined as the result of subtracting the value paid to the bounty rewardee from the total value of the bounty.

+In general terms, curators are expected to have a well-balanced track record related to the issues the bounty tries to resolve: they should be at least knowledgeable on the topics the bounty touches, and show project management skills or experience.
+These recommendations ensure an effective use of the mechanism.
+A Bounty Spending is a reward for a specified body of work - or specified set of objectives - that needs to be executed for a predefined treasury amount to be paid out.
+The responsibility of assigning a payout address once the specified set of objectives is completed is delegated to the curator.

+After the Council has activated a bounty, it delegates the work that requires expertise to the curator who gets to close the active bounty.
+Closing the active bounty enacts a delayed payout to the payout address and a payout of the curator fee.
+The delay phase allows the Council to act if any issues arise.

+To minimize storage on chain in the same way as any proposal, bounties don't contain contextual information.
+When a user submits a bounty spending proposal, they will probably need to find an off-chain way to explain the proposal (any of the available community forums serve this purpose).
+This template can help as a reminder of all needed information for the Council to make an informed decision.

+The bounty has a predetermined duration of 90 days with the possibility of being extended by the curator.
+Aiming to maintain flexibility on the tasks’ curation, the curator can create sub-bounties for more granularity and allocation.

+### Creating a Bounty Proposal

+One way to create the Bounty proposal is to use the Polkadot JS Apps website.
+From the website, use either the extrinsics tab and select the Treasury pallet, then `Propose_bounty` and enter the value, reason for the proposal (usually linked to a forum) and curator's fee.
+Alternatively, you can use the treasury tab and its dedicated Submit Bounty Proposal button.

+A bounty can be cancelled by deleting the earmark for a specific treasury amount and closing the bounty.
+On the opposite side, the 90 days life of a bounty can be extended by amending the expiry block number of the bounty to stay active.

+### Closing a bounty

+The curator can close the bounty once it approves the completion of its tasks.
+The curator should make sure to set up the payout address on the active bounty beforehand.
+Closing the Active bounty enacts a delayed payout to the payout address and a payout of the curator fee.

+A bounty can be closed by using the extrinsics tab and selecting the Treasury pallet, then `Award_bounty`, making sure the right bounty is to be closed and finally sign the transaction.
+It is important to note that those who received a reward after the bounty is completed, must claim the specific amount of the payout from the payour address, by calling `Claim_bounty` after the curator closed the allocation.

 ## FAQ

 ### What prevents the treasury from being captured by a majority of the council?